 Trade Detailed Content Hrs.
-Demonstr same.
-Re CO-1 is r CO-2 to C CO-6 is r Trade 1 and 2 are compulsory.
+Note: Trade 1 and 2 are compulsory.
 Select any ONE trade topics out of the topic trade 3 to Demonstrations and hands on experience to be provided during the periods allotted for same.
 Report on the demonstration including suitable sketches is also to be included in the term w CO-1 is related to Trade-1 CO-2 to CO-4 is related to Trade-2 CO-5 is related to Trade-3 CO-6 is related to Trade-4 CO-7 is related to Trade-5 CO evaluation is to be done according to the opted Trades in addition to Compulsory Trades.
 Trade-1 Carpentry(Compulsory) Use and setting of hand tools like hacksaws, jack planes, chisels and gauges for construction of various joints, wood tuning and modern wood turning methods.
 Term work to include one carpentry job involving a joint and report on demonstration of a job involving wood turning 10 Trade-2 Basic Electrical workshop:(Compulsory): Single phase and three phase wiring.
 Familiarization. of protection switchgears and their ratings (fuse, MCB, ELCB).
 Wiring standards, Electrical safety in the workplace safe work practices.
 Protective equipment, measures and tools.
 Layout drawing, layout transfer to PCB, etching and drilling and soldering technique 8 Trade-3 Masonry: Use of masons tools like trowels, hammer, spirit level, square, plumb line and pins etc. demonstration of mortar making, single and one and half brick 6 masonry, English and Flemish bonds, block masonry, pointing and plastering.
-Trade-4 Sheet metal working and Brazing: 6 11auc-4 Use of sheet metal, working hand tools, cutting, bending, spot welding U Trade-5 Forging (Smithy): 6 Trade-3 At least one forging job to be demonstrated and a simple job to be made for Term 6 Work in a group of 4 student
+Trade-4 Sheet metal working and Brazing: 6 IIauc-4 Use of sheet metal, working hand tools, cutting, bending, spot welding Trade-5 Forging (Smithy): 6 Trade-3 At least one forging job to be demonstrated and a simple job to be made for Term 0 Work in a group of 4 student